RI DAILY

 If there’s life after death, where and what is it?
 What does it tell us about life in the world we know?
 Do we finally have answers we can trust?

-Take the many personal stories, some on bestseller lists, and put them together with published reports from scientists, Raymond Moody, Michael Newton and Jeffrey Long.
+Take the many personal stories.
+Some are on bestseller lists.
+Put them together with published reports from scientists, Raymond Moody, Michael Newton and Jeffrey Long.
 You get fascinating results that are also convincing.

-All three doctors risked professional scorn just for doing the research and, heaven forbid, (excuse the pun) making what they learned public.
+All three doctors risked professional scorn just for doing the research.
+They also risked it for making what they learned public, heaven forbid (excuse the pun).

-What we understand should be reassuring to science, although it probably isn’t, and troubling for established religions.
+What we understand should be reassuring to science, although it isn’t, and troubling for established religions.

 At our cores — the part of us we think of intimately as “me” — we’re spiritual and everlasting.
 It’s something we know.

-It’s not so much about proving life after death as it is about recognizing that life is eternal and life after death just a different place to be as a consistent presence, if not the personality and body we know.
+It’s not so much about proving life after death.
+It’s about recognizing that life is eternal.
+Life after death is just a different place to be as a consistent presence.
+It might not be the personality and body we know.

 The next smart step is to learn some details while we stop wasting time knocking down irresistible reality.